meiyor/GPT_superAPI_Quiz/README.md

 ```bash
 ngrok config add-authtoken 2QwQndCshan5Blls6oewbCPRUbe_2HG1EGCAE59mpJnEZhmZs
 ```
-I added here my configuration key code but you must have one in your account when you activate yours.
+I added here my configuration key code but you must have one in your account dashboard when you activate yours.
 This process will let you activate a VPS in your local machine and will give you a public address where you can access your application.
 Now you need to allow permissions to port 5000 and 4040.
 You can do it with the **ufw** command.

 ```bash
 ufw allow 5000